DexWRLD/Windows-11-CyberSec-Setup/Guides/PowerShell_Setup.md

    ```bash
    Install-Module -Name PSReadLine -Force
    ```

+   You might need to try the command two times.

 2. Add syntax highlighting and autocompletion:

    ```bash
    Set-PSReadLineOption -EditMode Windows
    ```

+After that, just close the console and open it again.

 ## Step 5: Enable Execution Policy